gregv12/fluxtion/quick-start.md

 * **outputDirectory**: Output directory for generated source used as compilation inputs.
 * **generateDescription**: controls generation of SEP descriptors, eg png.
 Single node SEP's have none, turn off.

 Running the Fluxtion maven plugin as part of the build will invoke the Fluxtion compiler.
-In our example the plugin is run as part of the fluxtion maven profile, so to invoke the Fluxtion use:
+In our example the plugin is run as part of the Fluxtion maven profile, so to invoke the Fluxtion use:

 ```bash
 mvn install -P fluxtion